 Check which direction your machine sews in.

 My current machine sews buttonholes forwards, towards the sewer.

 So the marked starting point for a buttonhole needs to be the end away from the sewer.

 My previous machine sewed buttonholes away from the sewer.

-So the marked starting point needs to be the end nearest the sewer.
+So the marked starting point needed to be the end nearest the sewer.

 4-step buttonholes don’t have an automatic way of setting the length of the buttonhole.
-You have to start and stop the sewing.
+The user has to start and stop the sewing.
 So the ends need to be clearly visible – on some feet it’s easier than on others.